stippi/voice-assistant/README.md

 npm run dev
 ```

-:warning: **Do not build this project and host it somewhere publicly, since it would expose all keys from `secrets.ts`!.**
+:warning: **Do not build this project and host it somewhere publicly, since it would expose all keys from `secrets.ts`!**

 ## Ideas for Next Features